All Episodes

 You have a Democratic congressman issuing a tepid response calling on Trump haters not to kill Republicans.

-I mean, this is like every day now.
+I mean, this is like every day now, and it's getting more insane every day.

 You know, they ignore the story in San Francisco.

-But um on Tuesday, you have a Democrat acknowledging in that San Francisco case that the Democrats' attempt to demonize Trump has undoubtedly contributed to this.
+But on Tuesday, you have a Democrat acknowledging in that San Francisco case that the Democrats' attempt to demonize Trump has undoubtedly contributed to this.

-I don't hear a Peep from anybody else.
+I don't hear a peep from anybody else.

-Anyway, at least the other candidate in San Francisco, the Democrat, posted on Twitter that he was glad to hear that the Republican opponent, Mr. Peters, is okay, and he discouraged the use of violence in any disagreement political or otherwise.
+Anyway, at least the other candidate in San Francisco, the Democrat, posted on Twitter that he was glad to hear that the Republican opponent, Mr. Peters, is okay, and he discouraged the use of violence in any disagreement, political or otherwise.

-And he said my opponent was attacked at his campaign booth in Castro Valley, and I'm glad to hear he's okay, but it's never okay to use violence to settle political disagreements.
+And he said, my opponent was attacked at his campaign booth in Castro Valley, and I'm glad to hear he's okay, but it's never okay to use violence to settle political disagreements.

 Some callers have been particularly abusive.

-Profanity laced voicemails reveal the anger over the Kavanaugh nomination.
+Profanity-laced voicemails reveal the anger over the Kavanaugh nomination.

-Uh and on top of that, we've got another story out.
+And on top of that, we've got another story out.

 If you vote against him, the money will be refunded to the donors.